squared-studio/SkillVerse/git.md

 # git
 ## 1. [Introduction](git/chapter_00001.md)
   - What is Git?
   - Why Use Git?
   - Install Git
+  - Next Steps
 ## 2. [Getting Started](git/chapter_00002.md)
   - Creating a new git repository in GitHub (cli)
   - Creating a new git repository in GitHub (web)